- Realignment shrank the parole population …

 The number of parolees who are “at large,” and are therefore not being effectively supervised by the state, has declined.
 Immediately prior to realignment, slightly more than 11,000 parolees—11% of the parole population—were at large; as of December 2017, that number had fallen to 4,300—8.6% of the population.

 Realignment sharply reduced the active parole population; at-large parole numbers have also declined

-- African Americans are overrepresented in the parole system.
+- African Americans remain overrepresented in the parole population.

-Sources: California Department of Corrections and Rehabilitation (prison and parole populations); Current Population Survey (general California adult population).
+Sources: California Department of Corrections and Rehabilitation (prison and parole populations), California Department of Finance (California adult population).